Seikai-Takenawa/MineFantasia/README-en.md

 Below each section, there are page-turning buttons indicated by left and right arrows.
 The default number of information entries displayed per section is 5.

-Additionally, the MIDI Jukebox interface has three buttons, from left to right:
+Additionally, the MIDI Playbox interface has three buttons, from left to right:

 ### Confirm
 This button is specifically used for setting information before redstone signal triggering, such as setting the performance instrument and performance tracks.
 If clicked while not playing, it will not play the selected tracks.
 To play, you can use a redstone signal trigger.
 If clicked while playing, the system will check if options like the instrument selection have changed.
 If they have, it will stop playback and immediately start playing with the new configuration.